Brobit/42xEsadhar/readme.md

     so no worries
 - ennemyCube animation when they have been hit block the animation of the cube rotation when he wants to move the camera to the left/right , maybe too much animation ?

+try to change the way to do the movement on mobile device by multiply vx and vz by the radian